simonewebdesign/simonewebdesign/source/madebymany/index.md

 #### What I do

 I work for a pretty cool company in London called My Meds & Me.
 We use rad technologies too, such as **Elixir**, **Phoenix**, **Docker** and **Kubernetes**.
-We have an amazing team of developers, we use and admire functional programming, and we try our best to make customers happy.
+We are a really nice bunch, we use and admire functional programming, and we try our best to make customers happy.
 I'm a full-stack developer here, which means I find myself always doing a bit of everything, ranging from back end to front end, even devops.
 Ultimately I'm in charge of making our web product reliable, beautiful and fun to use.

 I'll be honest: My Meds & Me is a great place to work.
 I have creative freedom, a good work environment, talented co-workers and I'm handsomely compensated.
 Really, I cannot think of anything that would keep me from being here a very long time, except that I want more.
 Not necessarily stuff or money, but I want to learn more and get better.
 I want to keep the pressure up.
 I want to take on the toughest challenges.